aframevr/aframe/docs/components/link.md

 The link component connects between experiences and allows for traversing between VR web pages.
 When activated via an event, the link component sends the user to a different page, just like a normal web page redirect.
 To maintain VR across pages, the following conditions must apply:

 - Your browser implements the WebXR [in-VR navigation proposal][invrproposal].
 Notice that is not yet part of the standard.
-Support is experimental an varies accross browsers.
+Support is experimental, varies accross browsers and it might require enabling manually in settings.

 [sessiongranted]: https://github.com/immersive-web/navigation#api-proposal